Levuka, Fiji’s first capital, Fiji’s first UNESCO World Heritage Site

 Visiting Levuka is also a trip back in time, to a Fiji that remains untouched by mass tourism and commerce.
 It’s still the way Fiji used to be.

-Levuka was the capital of Fiji from 1874 until 1883 when the capital moved to Suva.
-It was designated a historic town in 1989 and has been recognized UNESCO World Heritage Status in 2013.
+The town was Fiji’s first capital from 1874 until 1883.
+The rugged mountains surrounding it prevented economic growth and Suva was declared the new capital.
+Levuka froze in time.
+In 1989 it was designated a historic town and has been recognized UNESCO World Heritage Status in 2013.